moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Subscribe ID: Subscription identifier as defined in {{message-subscribe-req}}.

-* Final Group: The largest Group Sequence sent by the publisher in an OBJECT message in this track.
+* Final Group: The largest Group ID sent by the publisher in an OBJECT message in this track.

-* Final Object: The largest Object Sequence sent by the publisher in an OBJECT message in the `Final Group` for this track.
+* Final Object: The largest Object ID sent by the publisher in an OBJECT message in the `Final Group` for this track.

 ## SUBSCRIBE_RST {#message-subscribe-rst}